-Week 4 Shooting a Scene and Creative Edit The sessions this week will cover the following areas: Shoot a directing exercise Creative editing Script Tutorials Week 5 Pre-Production This week you will be in pre-production working both individually and within your production group with the support of the lead tutor.
-You will receive your production schedule and details of shooting groups and be introduced to your DP (director of photography).
-You will do your risk assessments and get greenlit for your shoot.
-Week 6 Filming During these two weeks, you will be shooting your short film with your production group and supporting other students on their films.
+How to prepare for a shoot using storyboards, script markups and technical floor plans The terms used to describe shorts Signs to denote shots in a technical floor plan Understand the term "giving an actor a line of subtext" and how it can be used to change (and improve) a performance Be able to identify different styles of acting Understand how a director can change a performance according to what they tell an actor Have gained an insight into what is good (i.e. playable) direction and bad (i.e. result, not-playable) direction Understand the term "blocking" Shooting a Scene and Creative Edit The sessions this week will cover the following areas: Filming a Directing Exercise Crew Roles and Working as a Team Week 4 Creative Editing Script Tutorials You will complete a directing exercise during this week, putting into practice the skills you have acquired.
+All students will rotate through crew roles during this exercise.
+Pre-Production This week you will be in pre-production working both individually and within your Week 5 production group with the support of the lead tutor.
+You will receive your production Weeks schedule and details of shooting groups and be introduced to your DP (director of photography).
+You will complete risk assessments and other production documentation for your shoot and take part in a greenlight meeting for your production.
+Filming Week 6 During these two weeks, you will be shooting your short film with your production group and supporting other students on their films.
 Each student is allocated 2 days to shoot their final project film.
-Week 7 Filming Short film shoots continue with your production group.
-Week 8 Post Production This week you will be in postproduction of your short film.
+Filming Week 7 Short film shoots continue with your production group.
+Post Production Week 8 This week you will be in post production of your short film.
 You will edit your own short films, getting feedback from your tutor.
 The week will finish with a screening and review on the last day of the course.